What is hereditary spastic paraplegia?

 - Ataxia, which is a lack of muscle coordination

 - Peripheral neuropathy, damage to the nerves outside of the brain and spinal cord

 HSP is diagnosed mainly by neurological exam and testing to rule out other disorders.

 Several genetic mutations have been identified that are linked to various forms of HSP, and specialized genetic testing and diagnosis are available at some medical centers.
 HSP has several forms of inheritance.
 Not all children in a family will necessarily develop symptoms, but they may be carriers of the abnormal gene.
 Depending on the HSP gene involved, symptoms may begin in childhood or adulthood.

-There are no specific treatments to prevent, slow, or reverse HSP.
-Symptomatic treatments used for spasticity, such as muscle relaxants, are sometimes helpful.
-Regular physical therapy is important for muscle strength and to preserve range of motion.
+There are no treatments to prevent, slow, or reverse HSP.
+Treatments such as muscle relaxers can sometimes relieve spasticity.
+Regular physical therapy is important for muscle strength and to keep range of motion.

-The prognosis for individuals with HSP varies Some individuals are very disabled and others have only mild disability.
-The majority of individuals with uncomplicated HSP have a normal life expectancy.
+The outlook for people with HSP varies.
+Some people are significantly limited and others have only mild disability.
+Most people with pure HSP have a normal life expectancy.

 How can I or my loved one help improve care for people with hereditary spastic paraplegia?

 Consider participating in a clinical trial so clinicians and scientists can learn more about HSP and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.